Retirement in a Time of Rising Interest Rates

 .

-In this article, we’ll dig into the differences between annuities and the Longevity Pension Fund and discuss the benefits and downsides of each to help decide what might make more sense for your retirement plan.
+In this article, we’ll dig into the differences between life annuities and the Longevity Pension Fund and discuss the benefits and downsides of each to help decide what might make more sense for your retirement plan.

 Key Takeaways:

-Annuities vs the Longevity Pension Fund
+Life Annuities and the Longevity Pension Fund

-Although annuities and the Longevity Pension Fund both offer income for life in retirement, how they do this is quite different.
+Although life annuities and the Longevity Pension Fund both offer income for life in retirement, how they do this is quite different.

-Next, let’s look at the key structural differences between annuities and Longevity Pension Fund:
+First, let’s compare the key structural differences between a lifetime annuity with a 10-year guarantee period (the most common) and Longevity Pension Fund:

 Deep-Dive Analysis: Looking Long Term

-• A 65-year-old male with a $100,000 initial investment,
+• A 65-year-old with a $100,000 initial investment,

 Figure 1 - Annual income

-Retirement in a Time of Rising Interest RatesThis chart models hypothetical performance data.
+ChartThis chart models hypothetical performance data.
 It was created using LifeWorks ESG data as of September 30, 2022, which includes 2,000 stochastically generated future economic scenarios.
 The results shown are purely hypothetical and do not provide a guarantee of the expected performance of the Fund.
 This chart does not consider all risks, fees, unique financial circumstances, or the costs of redeeming an investment in the Fund.

 Figure 2 - Total returns (income payments + any residual value paid at death)

-Retirement in a Time of Rising Interest RatesThis chart models hypothetical performance data.
+ChartThis chart models hypothetical performance data.
 It was created using LifeWorks ESG data as of September 30, 2022, which includes 2,000 stochastically generated future economic scenarios.
 The results shown are purely hypothetical and do not provide a guarantee of the expected performance of the Fund.
 This chart does not consider all risks, fees, unique financial circumstances, or the costs of redeeming an investment in the Fund.

-Total expected cash flowThis chart models hypothetical performance data.
+ChartThis chart models hypothetical performance data.
 It was created using LifeWorks ESG data as of September 30, 2022, which includes 2,000 stochastically generated future economic scenarios.
 The results shown are purely hypothetical and do not provide a guarantee of the expected performance of the Fund.
 This chart does not consider all risks, fees, unique financial circumstances, or the costs of redeeming an investment in the Fund.

 In keeping with core financial principles, investors can expect more income over their lifetime on average from Longevity.
-This is similar to how an investor who accepts some volatility in a balanced portfolio of stocks and bonds can expect to earn more, on average, than an investor in an interest-bearing account.
+This is similar to how an investor who accepts some volatility in a balanced portfolio of stocks and bonds can expect to earn more, on average, than an investor in a secure interest-bearing account.

 To learn more about how the Longevity Pension Fund can streamline your portfolio management and help your clients, reach out to your Purpose Investments sales representative, give us a call directly at 1-888-273-8471 or email us at contact@retirewithlongevity.com.